 The East London Boutique Championing the Edgiest Independent Designers

-Found at the edgier half of Hoxton Street in London’s East End, htown is a destination store where visitors can find the best of emerging designers’ works, carefully selected by owner Harry Fisher himself.
+Now found at 100 Shoreditch High Street, htown is a destination store where visitors can find the best of emerging designers’ works, carefully selected by owner Harry Fisher himself.

 Were you always certain on your pathway and that you’d end up working in the fashion industry?
 Can you tell us about what you were thinking when you were a teen?